UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

         - Clone the challenge_multi_drone repository from GitHub.
         - Follow the README instructions to install dependencies and patches for Aerostack2 and Crazyflie interfaces.
         - Run a basic test to ensure Gazebo and RViz2 are launching correctly.
+        - The aim is to route 5 drones through each scenario stage.
+If you have technical challenges, an acceptable minimum number of drones is 3.

     - Analyse the provided scenario1.yaml file
         - Understand the environment parameters (waypoints, obstacles, formation constraints).